 “Hope is wishing for a thing to come true; faith is believing that it will come true” (Norman Vincent Peale).

 FOR ALL OUR WHIMS, WE DON’T HAVE MANY REAL WISHES.
 A wish is more than a transient urge or a passing fancy.
 It is a real desire or longing for something.
 It is a strong inclination based on more than a mood.
-The things that we wish for are things that bubble to the surface as our inner character interacts with our outward circumstances.
-They are things that we would really like to see come true.
+The things we wish for are things that bubble to the surface as our inner character interacts with our outward circumstances.
+They are things we would really like to see come true.
 And as Norman Vincent Peale suggests, faith adds the element of expectation.
 If we have confidence that our wishes are in fact going to come true, then what we have is a combination of hope and faith.

 Some people, of course, are nothing more than dreamers.
 Their wishes never put on any work clothes, and nothing ever comes of their intentions.
 But as long as we’re willing to back up our wishes with hard work, there is a lot to be said for wishing big wishes.
 The human heart is vast.
 Its capacity is almost infinite.
 And it’s a pity that we so often content ourselves with wishes that are far below our ability.
 So let’s let ourselves go, at least once in a while.
 Let’s wish for some things that would stretch us to our limits . . . and even beyond.